MoMasoodh/allmyprojects/README.md

 # allmyprojects
-in this repository it contains all my projevcts which i done in my college
+in this repository it contains all my projects which i done in my college